alexanderaleskin/telegram_django_bot/README.rst

 Django.
 Also ``RouterCallbackMessageCommandHandler`` provides the ability to handle calls to ``BotMenuElem`` as through commands, and through callback.
 This is achieved by using the functions ``all_command_bme_handler`` and ``all_callback_bme_handler``.
 By default, ``BotMenuElem`` call handling is enabled and handled after no suitable path was found in the description of utrls (paths in Django notation).
-If there were no ``BotMenuElem`` elements If a match is found, the ``BotMenuElem`` is considered to be configured incorrectly and an error message is returned to the user.
-Disable calls to ``BotMenuElem`` you can create a class with the ``only_utrl=True`` attribute.
+If there is no ``BotMenuElem`` element match is found, the ``BotMenuElem`` is considered to be configured incorrectly and an error message is returned to the user.
+You can create a class with the ``only_utrl=True`` attribute, what is disable calls to ``BotMenuElem``.

 The example template contains the use of the ``telega_reverse`` function, the essence of which is to generate a path (string) to handler specified in the function argument.
 The function is analogous to the `reverse <https://docs.djangoproject.com/en/4.1/ref/urlresolvers/#reverse>`_ Django function